 A few steps away from the tower, old brick houses come from distant times, when the Sudan was an Anglo-Egyptian colony.
 They were probably built during the 1940s, and housed civil servants of the colonial administration.
 They’re nowadays inhabited by South Sudanese civil servants.

 One block inside the neighbourhood, the Youth Training Centre was built in 1974, after the Addis Ababa Agreement and the establishment of the Regional Government of Southern Sudan.
-Similar Youth Training Centres were built in Wau and Malakal as part of the agreement, as well as other public institutions buildings in Juba, including the ministries complex, the National Parliament and buy me a boat lyrics.
+Similar Youth Training Centres were built in Wau and Malakal as part of the agreement, as well as other public institutions buildings in Juba, including the ministries complex, the National Parliament and buy Lyrica canada.
 The Youth Training Centre is a unique place in the capital, with free access to sports and cultural activities for children and youth.